Indira Gandhi International Airport: Terminal 1C

+Terminal 1D

 Terminal 1D was developed by DIAL and inaugurated on 27 February 2009 as a domestic departures terminal with a total floor space of 53000 m2 and a capacity to handle 1.5 crore (15 million) passengers per year.
 The terminal commenced operations on 19 April 2009.
 It had 72 Common Use Terminal Equipment (CUTE) enabled check-in counters, 16 self check-in counters, and 16 security channels.